wjakob/nanobind/docs/lowlevel.rst

   struct MyTensorMetadata {
       bool stored_on_gpu;
-      // ..
+      // ...
-      // should be a POD (plain old data) type
   };

-  // Register a new type MyTensor, and reserve space for sizeof(MyTensorMedadata) nb::class_<MyTensor> cls(m, "MyTensor", nb::supplement<MyTensorMedadata>())
+  // Register a new type MyTensor, and reserve space for MyTensorMedadata nb::class_<MyTensor> cls(m, "MyTensor", nb::supplement<MyTensorMedadata>())

   /// Mutable reference to 'MyTensorMedadata' portion in Python type object